Harvey Danger: Merrymakers and initial success (1996–1998)

 When three-quarters of the group became unemployed in 1996, they decided to devote yet more attention to the band, moving to another house and renting a rehearsal space.
 Their shows continued to improve, and the band became regular weekend performers at the Crocodile Cafe.

 The band recorded a three-track demo tape with producer John Goodmanson, which failed to draw attention from major labels, but found its way to Greg Glover, a London Records intern who ran his own small label, The Arena Rock Recording Company, Glover expressed interest in releasing a 7" single, and Harvey Danger provided him with an additional three songs—including "Flagpole Sitta"—also recorded with Goodmanson.
 On the strength of these, Glover agreed to bankroll a full-length album.

 In 1996, shortly before the band's national success, Nelson was hired as a reporter for The Stranger newspaper in Seattle.
-Nelson opted to balance his journalism and music careers, and he continues to write and edit for the newspaper to the present day.
+Nelson opted to balance his journalism and music careers, and he continued to write and edit for the newspaper until 2018.